SAP-samples/teched2022-XP262/exercises/ex5/README.md

 After observing how the application behaves on different state changes or when something goes wrong, we can now have a closer look at the connectivity topic, to learn two different approaches to establish a connection between SAP BTP and SAP S/4HANA on-premise system.

 One of the following approaches may be chosen, depending on requirements:
-  * Cloud Connector
+  * SAP Cloud Connector
   * SAP Private Link service

 To better understand both options, let's have a closer look at both.

-## Cloud Connector
+## SAP Cloud Connector

-The Cloud Connector acts as a link between on-premise systems and SAP BTP applications.
-By using the cloud connector, you can utilize on-premises assets without exposing your complete internal environment.
-Cloud Connector helps to establish a private tunnel from the cloud (SAP BTP) to the customer's on-premise network, without opening ports on the firewall.
-It is widely used and is also a common practice to connect to BTP from cloud-based hyperscaler systems.
+The SAP Cloud Connector acts as a link between on-premise systems and SAP BTP applications.
+By using the SAP Cloud Connector, you can utilize on-premises assets without exposing your complete internal environment.
+SAP Cloud Connector helps to establish a private tunnel from the cloud (SAP BTP) to the customer's on-premise network, without opening ports on the firewall.
+It is widely used and is also a common practice to connect to SAP BTP from cloud-based hyperscaler systems.

-The Cloud Connector should be installed on a customer's on-premise network.
+The SAP Cloud Connector should be installed on a customer's on-premise network.
 It supports HTTP as well as additional protocols like RFC.

 ![Cloud Connector](./images/cc.png)

-For more details please see the Cloud Connector [documentation](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/e6c7616abb5710148cfcf3e75d96d596.html?locale=en-US)
+For more details please see the SAP Cloud Connector [documentation](https://help.sap.com/docs/CP_CONNECTIVITY/cca91383641e40ffbe03bdc78f00f681/e6c7616abb5710148cfcf3e75d96d596.html?locale=en-US)

 ## SAP Private Link service